sanika-0525/Online-Payments-Fraud-Detection-using-ML/README.md

 # 💳 ML-Based Online Payment Fraud Detection System
+---
+## 💡 Problem Statement

+With the rise of online payments, fraudulent transactions are increasing rapidly.
+Manual detection is slow and inefficient.

+This project uses machine learning to automatically detect fraudulent transactions in real-time.
+---
 ## 📌 Overview
 This project is a Machine Learning-based web application that detects fraudulent online payment transactions.
 It allows users to input transaction details and instantly predicts whether the transaction is **Fraudulent** or **Legitimate**.